smart-data-models/dataModel.OpenChannelManagement/SluiceGate/doc/spec_DE.md

       x-ngsi:
         type: Property
     gateBottomElevation:
-      description: 'Elevation of the bottom (crest) of the gate.'
+      description: Elevation of the bottom (crest) of the gate
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     gateDischargeCoefficient:
-      description: 'Discharge coefficient of the gate that accounts for energy losses as water passes under the gate.'
+      description: Discharge coefficient of the gate that accounts for energy losses as water passes under the gate
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     gateOpening:
-      description: 'The height of gate opening.'
+      description: The height of gate opening
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     gateWidth:
-      description: 'The width of the sluice gate'
+      description: The width of the sluice gate
       minimum: 0
       type: number
       x-ngsi:
         type: Property
-        units: ' meters.'
+        units: ' meters'
     headDifference:
-      description: 'The difference between the upstream depth and the depth just downstream.'
+      description: The difference between the upstream depth and the depth just downstream
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     id:
-      anyOf: &sluicegate_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
-Geojson reference to the item.
-Point'
+        - description: Geojson reference to the item.
+Point
           properties:
             bbox:
               items: